Goa: BJP wins 20 seats, set to retain power with help of Independents; Congress reduced to 11 | Politics

 "Split in votes among various parties ended up in our numbers being less than what we had hoped for...BJP won by a little over 33 per cent of votes, remaining votes got divided", he added.
 Late Chief Minister Manohar Parrikar's son Utpal Parrikar, who contested independently in the Goa Assembly elections, has lost from the Panaji constituency by 716 votes.
 He was up against BJP heavyweight Atanasio Monserrate, who won 6,787 votes to Parrikar's 6,071.

-In Mormgao, BJP after a long see-saw battle, Congress' Digambar Kamat defeated BJP's Ajgaonkar Manohar (Babu) by a margin of 7,794 votes.
+In Margao, BJP after a long see-saw battle, Congress' Digambar Kamat defeated Deputy Chief Minister and BJP leader Ajgaonkar Manohar (Babu) by a margin of 7,794 votes.
+In the last elections, BJP had fielded Ajgaonkar from Margao in South Goa.
 In Goa, predictions were for a hung assembly, due to a multi-cornered contest with parties including the BJP, Congress, Trinamool Congress, and AAP.

 In 2017, Congress had emerged as the single largest party in the state, winning 17 seats but the BJP, which won 13 seats, managed to form the government with the support of the Goa Forward Party and the MGP which had won three seats each, and two independents.
 (ANI)